The history of the Maidenhead Bridge

 Bridge widening

-As built and opened on 1 July 1839, the bridge carried two 7ft (2.14m) broad gauge railway tracks.
-In due course traffic to and from London increased enormously, and mixed gauge tracks were provided between London and Bristol during 1861.
-In anticipation of the final conversion to the standard rail gauge, during 1890-1892 the bridge was widened on each side in order to carry four standard gauge tracks.
-This work was carried out under the supervision of Sir John Fowler, the width overall being increased from 30ft to 57ft 3in.
-(9.1m to 17.5m).
-However, this was undertaken so sympathetically that the outward appearance of the bridge remained almost unaltered.
+When the bridge opened on July 1, 1839, it carried two 7ft (2.14 meter) broad gauge railway tracks.
+As traffic to and from London increased, mixed gauge tracks were added between London and Bristol in 1861.
+From 1890 to 1892, the bridge was widened on each side to carry four standard gauge tracks, supervised by Sir John Fowler.
+The width increased from 30ft to 57ft 3in (9.1 meters to 17.5 meters).
+This work was done so carefully that the bridge’s outward appearance remained almost unchanged.

 Did you know?